One Day in Kanazawa Itinerary | The Perfect Day Trip

 Want to have a Hassle-Free Day?
 Book a Tour!

-If you want to be guided around Kanazawa and learn more about the city with a guide, then this tour is perfect for you!
+If you want to be guided around Kanazawa and learn more about the city with a guide, then this Kanazawa tour could be perfect for you!

-During this highly-rated, private tour, your a local guide will bring you around Kanazawa and teach you about this wonderful city.
+During this highly-rated, private tour, a local guide will bring you around Kanazawa and teach you about this wonderful city.
 This tour brings you to all of Kanazawa’s main attractions, but is also customizable to your interests.
+Book your private Kanazawa tour today! 😍👇

 Kanazawa Day Trip from Kyoto

 The best way to get to Kanazawa from Kyoto is via the Shinkansen Bullet Train.
-While it’s a more expensive method, the bullet train commute is the fastest and lasts 2 hours.
-If you have a JR Pass, this is a great trip to use it!
+While it’s a more expensive method, the bullet train commute is the fastest and takes just 2 hours.
+If you have a JR Pass, this is a great trip to use it on!

 From the Kyoto Station, you will take the JR Thunderbird until you reach Tsuruga Station.
 Then, from Tsuruga Station, you’ll take the Horuriku Shinkansen Tsurugi 40.
 This commute is under 2 hours and should cost around 8,000 yen, roughly $55.